hgjura/ServerTools.ServerCommands/README.md

 ## Getting Started

 ### Prerequisites
-* Basic understanding of the Messaging Arhcitectures
+* Basic understanding of the Messaging Architectures
 * Understanding of the Command pattern in software development

 ### Installation